HeCodes2Much/Cozy-People-Creator/README.md

 # [Cozy People Asset Pack](https://shubibubi.itch.io/cozy-people) by [shubibubi](https://shubibubi.itch.io)

-I have sliced the sprites from this package (which I cannot share) so they can be used alongside this project.

 To use `serve.py` along with `Generator.html` to create sprites from the Cozy People Asset Pack, follow these steps:

 ### Prerequisites